If you haven’t read How we designed our Budget Step 1- Gathering the Information, it’s important to read before this step.

 - Clothing- This is how much we have to spend on clothing per month.

-- Grocery- This is what we spend on Groceries each month.
-We also add in Cleaning Supplies, Health and Beauty and Pet Food.
+- Grocery– This is what we spend on groceries each month.
+We do not add in Cleaning Supplies, Health and Beauty as they fall under Health and Beauty.

-- Pet- This is for our dog licence saved monthly in projected expenses until end of year.
+- Pet– This is for our dog license saved monthly in projected expenses until the end of the year.
+Update: Our dog passed away

-- Dentist- Fees we pay to dentist after insurance which are minimal as we have 100% coverage of last years fee guide 2011.
+- Dentist– Fees we pay to the dentist after insurance which are minimal as we have 100% coverage of last year’s fee guide.
 We save these expenses in projected expenses until they come due.

 - Vehicle Stickers/E-Test- Cost of vehicle stickers for 2 vehicles and e-test for one vehicle per year.
 We save this in projected expenses until they come due.